llm-bible/llm-bible.github.io/_publications/liu2021question.markdown

 bibkey: liu2021question
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2109.08365"}
-tags: ['Model Architecture', 'Applications', 'Attention Mechanism', 'Tools']
+tags: ['Tools', 'Attention Mechanism', 'Applications', 'Model Architecture']
 ---
 We propose CodeQA, a free-form question answering dataset for the purpose of source code comprehension: given a code snippet and a question, a textual